harshilshrma/fullStackOpen/README.md

 # Fullstack Open 2025 – My Solutions

-This repository contains my solutions to the [Fullstack Open](https://fullstackopen.com/) course exercises.
+This repository contains my solutions to the FullstackOpen course exercises.
 Click on each part name below to explore my code and projects.

 ---